-The school will tailor careers activities and educational goals to the needs of each pupil, taking into account their prior knowledge and skills, the choices they may face, and any additional support they may need to overcome barriers to progression.
+The school will tailor careers activities and educational goals to the needs of each student, taking into account their prior knowledge and skills, the choices they may face, and any additional support they may need to overcome barriers to progression.

-Wallingford School is working towards comprehensive and accurate records being kept to support the career development of individual pupils at all relevant stages of education, beginning from the first point of contact.
+Wallingford School is working towards comprehensive and accurate records being kept to support the career development of individual students at all relevant stages of education, beginning from the first point of contact.
 These records will be stored securely in the careers office.
-Access to this information will be permitted, should a pupil or their parent request it.
+Access to this information will be permitted, should a student or their parent request it.

-Destinations data will be retained by the school for at least three years.
-This data, e.g. the percentage of pupils attending sixth form in the following term, will be published on the school's website alongside the school's careers programme.
+Destinations data will be retained by the school for at least three years after a student has left school.
+This data, e.g. the percentage of students attending sixth form in the following term, will be published on the school's website alongside the school's careers programme.

-Data retained will be collected, stored and managed in line with the Data Protection Policy and Records Management Policy.
+Data retained will be collected, stored and managed in line with the Data Protection Policy and Management and Retention of Records Policy.